Taxonomy-Conditioned Hierarchical Bayesian TSB Models for Heterogeneous Intermittent Demand Forecasting: Abstract

 We introduce TSB-HB, a hierarchical Bayesian extension of TSB.
-Demand occurrence is modeled with a Beta–Binomial distribution, while nonzero demand sizes follow a Log-Normal distribution.
+Demand occurrence is modeled with a Beta--Binomial distribution, while nonzero demand sizes follow a Log-Normal distribution.
 Crucially, hierarchical priors enable partial pooling across items, stabilizing estimates for sparse or cold-start series while preserving heterogeneity.
-This framework yields a fully generative and interpretable model that generalizes classical exponential smoothing.
+This framework provides a coherent generative reinterpretation of the classical TSB structure.

-On the UCI Online Retail dataset, TSB-HB achieves lower RMSE and RMSSE than Croston, SBA, TSB, ADIDA, IMAPA, ARIMA and Theta, and on a subset of the M5 dataset it outperforms all classical baselines we evaluate.
-The model provides calibrated probabilistic forecasts and improved accuracy on intermittent and lumpy items by combining a generative formulation with hierarchical shrinkage, while remaining interpretable and scalable.
+On the UCI Online Retail dataset, TSB-HB achieves the lowest RMSE and RMSSE among all baselines, while remaining competitive in MAE.
+On a 5,000-series M5 sample, it improves MAE and RMSE over classical intermittent baselines.
+Under the calibrated probabilistic configuration, TSB-HB yields competitive pinball loss and a favorable sharpness--calibration tradeoff among the parametric baselines reported in the main text.